ChiragSharma8/-Kleister-charity_PDF_Clustering/README.md

-Provided "in.tsv" contain 4 results from 4 different approaches to extract data from pdf.
+Provided "in.tsv" contain 4 results from 4 different approaches to extract data from Kleister-Charity pdfs.

 Using K-means to cluster the provided dataset using 'Text_Best' approach from all four different types.